-- a) The committee will review and provide advice on the appropriateness of AUSTRAC's: - internal control framework by reviewing: - management's approach to maintaining an effective internal control framework and whether appropriate processes are in place for assessing compliance with key policies and procedures, and - whether management has in operation current and relevant policies and procedures-such as Accountable Authority's Instructions, delegations, business continuity plan, or human resource management policies. - legislative and policy compliance by reviewing: - the effectiveness of systems for monitoring AUSTRAC's compliance with relevant laws, regulations and associated government policies. - security compliance by reviewing: - management's approach to maintaining an effective internal security system (including ICT security policies and the Protective Security Policy Framework). - internal audit coverage by reviewing: - the proposed internal audit coverage, ensuring that the coverage takes into account AUSTRAC's primary risks, and recommending approval of the internal audit work plan by the CEO, and - all internal audit reports, providing advice to the CEO on major concerns identified in those reports, and recommending action and good practice on significant matters raised. - b) The committee will provide annual written advice to the CEO, in the form of a statement, whether AUSTRAC's system of internal control is appropriate, with reference to any specific areas of concern or suggestions for improvement.
+- a) The committee will review and provide advice on the appropriateness of AUSTRAC's: - i.
+Internal control framework by reviewing: - Management's approach to maintaining an effective internal control framework and whether appropriate processes are in place for assessing compliance with key policies and procedures - Whether management has in operation current and relevant policies and procedures-such as Accountable Authority's Instructions, delegations, business continuity plan, or human resource management policies. - ii.
+Legislative and policy compliance by reviewing: - The effectiveness of systems for monitoring AUSTRAC's compliance with relevant laws, regulations and associated government policies. - iii.
+Security compliance by reviewing: - Management's approach to maintaining an effective internal security system (including ICT security policies and the Protective Security Policy Framework). - iv.
+Internal audit coverage by reviewing:

-5.5 Additional Functions
+- The proposed internal audit coverage, ensuring that the coverage takes into account AUSTRAC's primary risks, and recommending approval of the internal audit work plan by the CEO - All internal audit reports, providing advice to the CEO on major concerns identified in those reports, and recommending action and good practice on significant matters raised. - b) The committee will provide annual written advice to the CEO, in the form of a statement, whether AUSTRAC's system of internal control is appropriate, with reference to any specific areas of concern or suggestions for improvement.

-The committee is requested by the CEO to review and provide advice on the appropriateness of:
+6.5 Additional functions

-Business continuity:
+The committee is requested by the CEO to review and provide advice on the appropriateness of: Business continuity:

-• the Audit and Risk Committee should satisfy itself that an appropriate approach has been taken in establishing business continuity planning arrangements-including whether business continuity and disaster recovery plans have been periodically updated and tested.
+The Audit and Risk Committee should satisfy itself that an appropriate approach has been taken in establishing business continuity planning arrangements-including whether business continuity and disaster recovery plans have been periodically updated and tested.